 Home Tips for Travelers

 There are a lot of things to think about in the days before you head off on a family vacation.
 Did you pack everything you need?
-Did you get the tires checked on the car?
+Do you need to get the tires checked on the car?
 Did you put the mail on a vacation hold?

 Here’s one more task to add to the family vacation to-do list: Put a penny in the freezer.

 Why?
-So you’ll know if there is a power failure while you are gone that lasts long enough to thaw the food.
+So you’ll know if there is a storm or power failure while you are gone that lasts long enough to thaw the food.